I'm a passionate Software Engineer and aspiring

 I enlisted into the Singapore Armed Forces in February 2014 and served as the Platoon Sergeant of the Basic Military Training Centre.
 I trained a company of 264 recruits and ensured that they would be equipped with the necessary military skills and knowledge upon their graduation through imparting soldier fundamentals, military knowledge, and instilling values of pride and discipline.
 Logistically, I was responsible for planning the day-to-day schedule and leading the execution of daily activities.

-Studying Quantum Complexity Theory under the supervision of Dr. John Watrous.
-I am looking at quantum interactive proof systems and exploring extremely laconic QSZK (Quantum Statistical Zero Knowledge) provers.
+Studied Quantum Complexity Theory under the supervision of Dr. John Watrous.
+I studied quantum interactive proof systems and the complexity class QSZK (Quantum Statistical Zero Knowledge).
+In particular, I explored 2-message quantum interactive proof systems with laconic provers and showed an equivalence with QSZK under certain conditions.

 Undergraduate Research Assistant